3R Waste

 -

-- ・Close the cap of chemicals.
-(If there is liquid leakage or an odor, replace the cap or put the container in a different container.)
+- Seal the cap of chemical containers carefully.
+(If liquid leakage or odors are present, replace the cap or transfer the chemicals to a different container.)

-- ・Put the containers of chemicals upright in a cardboard box.
-(Do not lay containers on their side or stack them.)
+- Place the chemical containers upright in a cardboard box.
+(Do not lay the containers on their side or stack them.)

-- ・If there is extra space to fill in a box, put cushioning materials or crumpled newspaper, etc. to prevent bottles from falling.
+- If there is extra space after the chemical containers have been added, put cushioning materials or crumpled newspaper, etc., to prevent the containers from falling.

-- ・Wrap each glass bottle with a cushioning material or a sheet of paper, or provide partitions in a box.
-(Prevent breakage of bottles due to contact with each other.)
+- Wrap each glass bottle with a cushioning material or a sheet of paper, or use cardboard box partitions.
+(Prevent bottle breakage due to contact with each other.)

-- ・Chemicals should be sealed tightly to prevent leakage.
-(For items that are corked with frosted glass, use sealing tape, Parafilm, etc. to prevent the cork from coming off.)
+- Chemicals should be sealed tightly to prevent leakage.
+(For corked bottles made from frosted glass, use sealing tape, parafilm, etc., to prevent the cork from loosening.)

-- ・Drain off as much water as possible from the toxic sludge, put it in a bag or container to prevent it from leaking or scattering, and label it with the name of the substance it contains (especially heavy metals) before discharging it.
+- Drain off as much water as possible from the toxic sludge, put the sludge in a bag or container to prevent it from leaking or scattering, and label it with the name of the substance it contains (especially heavy metals) before discharging it.

-- ・Chemicals should be placed in a box for each chemical handling group, and a list of unnecessary chemicals should be attached to each box.
+- Chemicals should be placed in a separate box for each chemical handling group, and a list of unnecessary chemicals should be attached to each box.

-- ・If the application was submitted using YAKUMO, please make sure that the YAKUMO barcode is attached.
+- If the application was submitted using YAKUMO, make sure that the YAKUMO barcode is attached.

-- ・Please check beforehand to ensure that you are not discharging anything other than what you have applied for.
+- Please check beforehand to ensure that you are not discharging anything other than what was listed in the application.

 Collection of unnecessary chemicals